How important are relationships within the Body of Christ?

 This question is prompted by the state of affairs in what we broadly refer to as “the world.”
 The world is a generic term for planet earth and all life on it, including human civilization.
 We use it generally to address our environment.

 Currently, much press is devoted to the subject of the rise of nationalism.
 Remember how globalization once held out the carrot of the world coming together in one big homogenization of nations and states?
 It was more often spoken of in terms of a global economy.
 We now know that globalization failed.
 Instead, we see the emergence of what is being called “Identity Politics” and the “New Tribalism.”
-This is a form of polarization which has as its underpinning an emphasis on self.
+This is a form of polarization that has as its underpinning an emphasis on self.
 This should not surprise us as we know the god of this world is a self-promoter.
 The rise of nationalism is seeing self-interest being expressed in terms of recognition.
 It is the demand to be recognized and respected for what we are.
 We all realize that what we are now covers every conceivable human behavior.

 This should raise our level of concern for Church relationships.
 Since we live in the world, we are not immune from worldly influences.
 If members were to allow self-interest to motivate a need for recognition as we are, it would seriously damage our growing into “…the measure of the stature of the fullness of Christ” (Ephesians 4:13).

-The Apostle Paul said we should not be children, tossed to and fro by the winds of the worlds trends because it works against the unity of the body.
+The Apostle Paul said we should not be children, tossed to and fro by the winds of the world’s trends because it works against the unity of the body.
 As the world fragments into ever smaller identity groups focused on self, the Church should be growing in its solidarity by every part doing its share to cause growth in the body (see Ephesians 4:16).

-Clearly our relationships within the body are an important factor in achieving this.
+Clearly, our relationships within the body are an important factor in achieving this.
 A personal relationship with God cannot be separated from our personal relationship with each other.
 “Beloved, let us love one another, for love is of God; and everyone who loves is born of God and knows God.
 He who does not love does not know God, for God is love … Beloved, if God so loved us, we also ought to love one another” (1 John 4:7-11).

 Loving one another is not based on personality or just liking people with whom we are comfortable.
 We love because we are “born of God” – i.e., we have God’s spirit, and we are able to express God’s love by that means and not just by our own preferences.